Part 1 of 3. Estimated reading time: 15 minutes. Source, all screenshots: YouTube

 Source: M.Slade, via Everyday Feminism.

 And there’s plenty more where those came from.
 But I’ll spare you, because you may already be feeling a little nonplussed.
 If that’s the case, then I understand—this is male gaze 101.
-So, when I now claim that they’re flawed, and that we need to spend time looking at them more critically, your confusion may suddenly turn to exasperation.
+So, when I now claim claim that we need to give them a second look, your confusion may suddenly turn to exasperation.
 Surely only a cishet male author, you’re thinking, would so miss the point as to complain that commenters on the female gazes don’t talk enough about men’s?

 Because that’s what’s offered.

-Wait a minute though.
+Hold on a minute though.
 The tits and the drink scene, doing it for me?
 It sounds cliched and patronizing.
 (And what are a pair of “perfect” tits anyway?)
 Loving images of half-naked oiled-up women?
-Not quite, because—sorry to spring this on readers—I do actually have sex sometimes, and find I need a good grip on my wife for most positions.
+Not quite, because—sorry to spring this on readers—I do actually have sex sometimes, and my wife and I find I need a good grip on her for most positions.
 (Is it just us?).
 It’s not exactly news that “lesbian porn” isn’t for actual lesbians either, because fingernails that long should NOT go there.
 And finally, that I’m turned on by passive, submissive, pliant, docile women, finger in the mouth like a child?
-I wouldn’t kick a nubile example out of bed, but still: let me refer you to my last series on the male and female gazes, in which I wax lyrical about how turned on I am by confident, intelligent, sexually-assertive women.
+I wouldn’t kick a nubile example out of bed, but still: let me refer you to my last series on the male and female gazes, in which I wax lyrical about how turned on I am by confident, intelligent, sexually-assertive women—and much prefer to see them in my pop-culture, thank you very much.

 The opposite of the male gaze, if taken literally, would mean visual arts and literature depicting the world and men from a feminine point of view, presenting men as objects of female pleasure.